-- upgrading tram stops to level access, making them safer and accessible
+- upgraded tram stops to level access, making them safer and accessible

-- relocating or removing some tram stops to make sure stops are spaced more evenly, improving access and tram journey times;
+- relocation or removal of some tram stops to make sure stops are spaced more evenly, improving access and tram journey times;

 - measures to improve service journey time and reliability; and

 - new terminus stops at Blyth Street, East Brunswick and Acland Street, St Kilda